 5. Takedowns have a ‘backfire effect’

-Although takedowns are a necessary part of tackling the disinformation problem, by denying bad actors freedom of reach, they can also strengthen the impetus behind conspiracy theories by feeding into an existing sense of elite suppression.
+However, denying bad actors freedom of reach can also strengthen the impetus behind conspiracy theories by feeding into an existing sense of elite suppression.

-With 5G, a trend has sprung up of referring to it as ‘5gee’ or similar permutations, in an attempt to avoid the keyword being picked up by moderators or analysts who are tracking it.
+With 5G, a trend has sprung up of referring to it as ‘5gee’ or similar permutations.
+This is an attempt to avoid the keyword being picked up by moderators or analysts who are tracking it.

 6. Platform responses are shifting

 Social media companies are frequently accused of not doing enough to reduce the flood of misleading content that overwhelms their platforms.

 A typical post will build a whole story around how some real life event is of possible significance to the wider narrative arc.

 A recent video by notorious conspiracy theorist David Icke was pulled from YouTube just days after it was released, heralding a change in approach.

 A growing amount of research indicates that coronavirus conspiracy theories form a central part of coordinated influence operations.